fleetdm/fleet/handbook/security.md

 GitHub authentication differs from many SaaS products in one crucial way: accounts are global.
 Developers can carry their accounts from company to company and use them for open source projects.
-There is no reason to require company-specific GitHub accounts, as our code is public, and if it was not, we would enforce Single Sign-On (SSO) to access our organization.
+There is no reason to require company-specific GitHub accounts, as our code is public, and if it were not, we would enforce Single Sign-On (SSO) to access our organization.

-We enable: Require two-factor authentication for everyone in the organization.
+We enable *Require two-factor authentication* for everyone in the organization.

 Fleet requires two-factor authentication for everyone in the organization.
-We do not require Single Sign-on (SSO) - as most of the software we work on is open-source and accessible to external collaborators.
-GitHub charges a [4x premium](https://sso.tax/) for this feature.
+We do not require Single Sign-on (SSO) - as most of the software we work on is open source and accessible to external collaborators.
+If you can imagine, GitHub charges a [4x premium](https://sso.tax/) for this feature.

 ### Code security and analysis